hamidjamiulahmadi/Windows-11-User-Login-Startup-Injection-for-Persistent-Connection/README.md

 <img src="https://i.imgur.com/uf9axAq.png" height="80%" width="80%" alt="Lab Step Nr.4"/>
 <img src="https://i.imgur.com/93C5toe.png" height="80%" width="80%" alt="Lab Step Nr.4"/>
 <br />
-Step Nr.5 : We see that the payload is successfully uploaded to the C drive start up, it means whenever the windows start itself again I have a connection on it, then I will open another terminal and run the Metasploit on the following port that I assign it before to see the lab accomplishment and you see down here that i have a connection on the Windows 11 machine and the lab successfully completed.
+Accomplishment : We see that the payload is successfully uploaded to the C drive start up, it means whenever the windows start itself again I have a connection on it, then I will open another terminal and run the Metasploit on the following port that I assign it before to see the lab accomplishment and you see down here that i have a connection on the Windows 11 machine and the lab successfully completed.
 <p align="center">
 Windows 11 rebooted, Connection stablished agian: <br/>
 <img src="https://i.imgur.com/hvHxK2t.png" height="80%" width="80%" alt="Lab Step Nr.5"/>